c1cad4/cybchat/WHITEPAPER.md

 ## Abstract

-BitChat is a decentralized, peer-to-peer messaging application designed for secure, private, and censorship-resistant communication over ephemeral, ad-hoc networks.
-This whitepaper details the BitChat Protocol Stack, a layered architecture that combines a modern cryptographic foundation with a flexible application protocol.
-At its core, BitChat leverages the Noise Protocol Framework (specifically, the `XX` pattern) to establish mutually authenticated, end-to-end encrypted sessions between peers.
-This document provides a technical specification of the identity management, session lifecycle, message framing, and security considerations that underpin the BitChat network.
+CybChat is a decentralized, peer-to-peer messaging application designed for secure, private, and censorship-resistant communication over ephemeral, ad-hoc networks.
+This whitepaper details the CybChat Protocol Stack, a layered architecture that combines a modern cryptographic foundation with a flexible application protocol.
+At its core, CybChat leverages the Noise Protocol Framework (specifically, the `XX` pattern) to establish mutually authenticated, end-to-end encrypted sessions between peers.
+This document provides a technical specification of the identity management, session lifecycle, message framing, and security considerations that underpin the CybChat network.

 ---

 ## 1. Introduction

-In an era of centralized communication platforms, BitChat offers a resilient alternative by operating without central servers.
+In an era of centralized communication platforms, CybChat offers a resilient alternative by operating without central servers.
 It is designed for scenarios where internet connectivity is unavailable or untrustworthy, such as protests, natural disasters, or remote areas.
 Communication occurs directly between devices over transports like Bluetooth Low Energy (BLE).

-The design goals of the BitChat Protocol are:
+The design goals of the CybChat Protocol are:

 *   **Confidentiality:** All communication must be unreadable to third parties.
 *   **Authentication:** Users must be able to verify the identity of their correspondents.